-Most people think of customized products as being high-end and expensive.
-With 3D printing, however, this vision of customization is gradually becoming less and less accurate.
-In much the same way that it brings down the cost of prototyping, 3D printing also allows for low-cost customization of existing designs.
+Most people think of customised products as being high-end and expensive.
+With 3D printing, however, this vision of customisation is gradually becoming less and less accurate.
+In much the same way that it brings down the cost of prototyping, 3D printing also allows for low-cost customisation of existing designs.
 Small businesses and startups have used this fact to create everything from earbuds custom-made to fit the ears of individual users to custom 3D-printed prosthetic limbs.

 Offering 3D Printing as a Service

 One of the most innovative models that small businesses have used to succeed with 3D printing is offering it as a service.
 Though 3D printing is certainly becoming more democratised than it once was, getting high-quality prints still takes a certain degree of skill and know-how.
 For this reason, small businesses that print objects for other businesses and individuals have been remarkably successful.
 One of the best examples of this business model is a Brooklyn-based company called Voodoo Manufacturing, which handles bulk 3D print orders.
 Voodoo and other companies like it allow other businesses to outsource their 3D printing needs to specialists, turning printing into both a manufacturing process and a service model in its own right.